jparish1977/CliCom/README.md

 This repository contains:
 - `server.py`: A simple async chat server that accepts WebSocket connections and broadcasts messages.
 - `main.py`: A feature-rich terminal client with colors, stats tracking, and a nice ASCII banner.
-- `client.html`: A minimal web client for browser-based chat.

 ## Features